BorderTech/java-common/README.md

 #### quick-build profile

 The qa-parent provides a profile `quick-build` that for convenience skips all tests and QA.
 This is very useful when developing a project and a quick build of the project is required.

+#### display-versions profile

+The qa-parent provides a profile `display-versions` that uses the [Version checker plugin](https://www.mojohaus.org/versions-maven-plugin/) to report project dependencies that have new versions.

 ### build-tools